People with severe speech and or language impairment that impacts on their communication success may be supported by using communication aids.

 - charts with pictures, symbols, letters or words

-- electronic voice output devices
+- simple single message voice output devices

 Where to get communication aids from